-South Korea is one of the top holiday destinations for those who are traveling with kids.
+South Korea is one of the best family holiday destination for those who are traveling with kids.
 The children’s facilities throughout South Korea are simply awesome!

-Why is South Korea is a kid-friendly destination?
+Why is South Korea is a Kid-Friendly & Family Holiday Destination?

 The reason behind the awesome-ness of the children’s facilities is that the country has one of the lowest birth rates in the world.

 Last year, the crude birth rate – number of births per 1,000 people per year – went down to a mere 5.9 (Yonhap).
 Therefore, no expense is spared when it comes to spending on a child.
 Most of the expendable income and vacation time of the extended family is dedicated to one child!